Waste Reduction Awards Program (WRAP)

 Top 11 Questions and Answers

-- What are the WRAP awards?
+- What were the WRAP awards?

 - Were the businesses randomly chosen for the award?